-Planning your perfect cruise holiday can seem like a minefield: not only do you need to decide where to go, but also when you’ll go and what you’ll do.
+Planning your perfect cruise holiday can seem confusing, we share how to plan a cruise holiday so you know where to even start!
 Everything from the weather to the price can affect this decision, so take your time, consider all of these points and you’ll get it right.

 Weather and climate

 If you love hot weather then a Mediterranean or Caribbean cruise could be perfect for you, but if you prefer the cold, then northern European destinations are ideal.
 Some itineraries will take in the best of both worlds, too – the odd brisk, cool destination and then warmer climes.